polasashivakumar/induvudualproject/frontend/README.md

 ## Setup

 1. Install dependencies.
-2. Make sure the backend is running on `http://localhost:5000`.
+2. For local development, make sure the backend is running on `http://localhost:5000`.
+3. For production, set `VITE_API_URL` to your deployed backend URL, for example `https://induvudualproject.onrender.com`.
-3. Start the frontend development server.
+4. Start the frontend development server.

 ## Available Scripts